-First year research product: All first year students will present some type of research product at a poster session, in the end of the Spring semester.
-Possible "products" include: poster or paper presentation from a conference, publication, grant proposal, thesis proposal, preliminary data, or other ways to show the initial outcome of research that the student has become involved in at USF.
+First year project: All first year students develop a first year project.
+Possible "products" of the project include: poster or paper presentation from a conference, publication, grant proposal, thesis proposal, preliminary data, or other ways to show the initial outcome of research that the student has become involved in at USF.
+First year students are required to present a poster of their first year project at the department's End of the Year Celebration (end of Spring semester).

 Thesis.
-Students are required to obtain a formal masters degree in the program.
-Students register for PSY 6971 Thesis when working on their masters thesis (6 thesis credits, 2 of which are required during the semester in which the master's degree is granted)
+Students are required to obtain a formal master's degree in the program.
+Students register for PSY 6971 Thesis (6 thesis credits, 2 of which are required during the semester in which the master's degree is granted).
+Requirements for the Master's degree includes a successfully-defended thesis and a minimum of 30 credit hours taken (with B- or better for each course).

 Dissertation.
 Students register for PSY 7980 Dissertation (12 dissertation credits, 2 of which are required during the semester in which the Ph.D. degree is granted).
+Requirements for the Clinical Psychology Ph.D. degree include a Master's degree, a successfully-defended dissertation, a minimum of 90 credit hours taken (with B- or better for each course), completion of all required coursework, and a one-year clinical internship.
+Individual concentrations may require more than 90 hours for accreditation.